What are Common Types of Car Accidents?

 Among the most frustrating of car wrecks, hit-and-run accidents often involve a wide range of legal issues and concerns.
 And right near the top of that list for many people we work with is who will compensate them for their hit-and-run accident.

 If you carry uninsured motorist coverage, your insurance company will likely compensate you for your hit-and-run accident.
 But there’s no guarantee that you will receive this money.
-In some cases, some insurance companies erect obstacles designed to prevent accident victims from receiving the money they deserve.
+In some cases, insurance companies erect obstacles designed to prevent accident victims from receiving the money they deserve.

 Ohio does not require motorists to carry uninsured or underinsured motorist coverage, but we advise drivers to purchase this coverage in part for protection if a driver flees the scene.

 Pedestrian accidents in Ohio can be devastating.
-Each year, hundreds of pedestrians are injured or killed in accidents caused by motorists.
+Each year, hundreds of pedestrians are injured or killed in accidents caused by negligent motorists.

 Accidents involving pedestrians happen for many reasons.
 Often, reckless or distracted drivers fail to stop and hit pedestrians as they’re legally crossing or walking alongside a street.
 Such accidents are sadly common in cities throughout Ohio, including Cleveland and Columbus.

-If you or a loved one were injured in a pedestrian accident in Ohio, we want to help you and your family get the help you deserve.
+If you or a loved one were injured in a pedestrian accident in Ohio, we want to help you and your family get the compensation you deserve.
 We have years of experience investigating complicated pedestrian accident cases throughout Ohio.

 Cyclists and children on bicycles often sustain serious injuries in bicycle accidents in Ohio.
 Like pedestrian accidents, many bicycle accidents occur when drivers fail to pay attention to everything going on around them.
 Instead of focusing on the road, some distracted drivers veer off the road and crash into cyclists.